10 Best State Park Campgrounds For Big Rigs

 The Fall Creek Falls campground can host several RVs that are longer than 40 feet.
 There are a limited number of massive campsites though, so only a couple sites can host RVs that are 70 feet or longer.

 All of these state park campgrounds are fantastic destinations for RVers.
 It can sometimes be hard to find a campsite that accommodates the size of a big RV.
-Use an RV-safe GPS like the RV LIFE App and check Campground Reviews to learn whether or not a campground will be able to accommodate your RV.
+Use an RV-safe GPS like the RV LIFE App and check RV LIFE Campgrounds to learn whether or not a campground will be able to accommodate your RV.